Scott Baker (right-handed pitcher): 2012 season

 Baker began 2012 on the disabled list due to elbow tendinitis.
 He made a rehab start with the Class A Fort Myers Miracle in their first game of the season but threw just 11 pitches in the start before leaving the game after talking to the trainers.
 It was announced on April 11 that Baker would miss the entire 2012 season with Tommy John surgery.
-Baker said, "It's something that I've been battling for a while.
+Baker said: It's something that I've been battling for a while.
 I don't mind pitching through pain, as long as you don't have the chance to further the injury.
-But when it comes to a point where your velocity's not there and you don't have the ability to finish pitches like you know you're capable of doing, then something's got to be done."
+But when it comes to a point where your velocity's not there and you don't have the ability to finish pitches like you know you're capable of doing, then something's got to be done.
 On October 29, the Twins announced they declined their club option for Baker worth $9.25 million, ending Baker's tenure with the team.

 Chicago Cubs

 On November 13, 2012, the Chicago Cubs announced they signed Baker to a one-year deal worth $5.5 million with $1.5 million in possible bonuses.
 Due to various setbacks and injuries that lingered throughout the season, Baker did not pitch for the Cubs until September.
 He made his first start since 2011 on September 8, pitching five shutout innings in a 3–1 loss to the Brewers.
 "It felt very good," Baker said after the game.
-"There were some emotions there.
+There were some emotions there.
 It's been a long road and I was happy my family was here to share this moment because they're just as much a part of this as I am.
 Rehab process is hard on everyone just not the player himself.
-It's been a long road so that definitely plays into it being a very special day for me and my family."
+It's been a long road so that definitely plays into it being a very special day for me and my family.
 He started three games for the Cubs, with no record and a 3.60 ERA in 15 innings.

 Seattle Mariners

-Baker signed a minor-league deal with the Seattle Mariners on January 29, 2014.
+On January 29, 2014, Baker signed a minor-league deal with the Seattle Mariners.
 After posting a 6.75 ERA in four Spring training starts with the Mariners and refusing a minor league assignment, Baker was released on March 24.